 you must submit a description of the projected work, along with a project location plan, so that they can be analyzed.
 We recommend using your certificate of location to make your plan.
 It can be done by hand.
 The Environmental Officer is available to advise you on your project (i.e. choice of plants, location, work method, etc.)

 - Natural stabilization (with plants);

-your permit application must be accompanied by a plan and estimate prepared by a professional specialized in the environment, who will be able to recommend the right plants in the right places, all in accordance with municipal regulations.
+your permit application must be accompanied by a plan and estimate prepared by a professional specialized in the environment.

 If your project involves the mechanical stabilization of your shoreline strip, (i.e. rockfill, retaining walls, etc.) your permit application must be substantiated by an engineer and must include a plan and estimate prepared by the latter.